reneecwl/lagoon/README.md

 Visit: http://localhost:5173

+### Important Note:

+Weather Forecast: The current version of Lagoon supports a 14-day weather forecast.
+Cities: The app currently only supports attraction data for the following cities: Bangkok, Barcelona, London, Paris, Rome, Sydney, Tokyo.
+Future updates will expand coverage to more cities.

 ### Problem Space

-Planning a trip often means bouncing between different websites or apps to check weather forecasts, public holidays, and activity ideas — a process that can feel fragmented and time-consuming.
-Lagoon simplifies this by bringing all essential travel planning tools together in one user-friendly platform, so you can focus on dreaming up your next adventure.
+Planning a trip often means bouncing between different websites or apps to check weather forecasts, public holidays, and attraction ideas — a process that quickly becomes fragmented and time-consuming.
+Lagoon simplifies this by bringing all the essential travel planning tools into one user-friendly platform, so you can focus on the excitement of planning rather than managing endless tabs.
+No more scattered Google Sheets or Docs shared among friends.

-And the journey doesn’t end there.
-After traveling, it’s easy to lose track of where you’ve been.
-Lagoon doubles as a digital travel journal, saving your itineraries, offering trip stats, and showcasing your adventures on a world map — making it easy to relive and share your journeys.
+And after the trip?
+It’s all too easy to forget the details of where you’ve been.
+When friends ask for recommendations, you’re left digging through old files and memories.
+That’s where Lagoon comes in.
+It doubles as a digital travel journal — saving your itineraries, offering trip stats, and displaying your journeys on a world map — making it effortless to revisit and share your adventures anytime.

 ### User Profile